Guy-wire

-Conductive guy cables for radio antenna masts may disturb the radiation pattern of the antenna, so their electrical characteristics must be included in the design.
+Conductive guy cables for radio antenna masts can catch and deflect radiation in unintended directions, so their electrical characteristics must be included in the design.
+Often the guy wire is divided by strain insulators into isolated sections whose lengths are not resonant with the transmission frequencies.

 Uses

-Sailing
+Sailboat rigging

-The guys supporting a sailboat mast are called "standing rigging" and in modern boats are stainless steel wire rope.
+The guys supporting a sailboat mast are called "standing rigging" and in modern boats are made of stainless steel wire rope, stainless rod or synthetic line such as ultra-high molecular weight polyethylene (UHMWPE) fiber.
 Guys are rigged to the bow and stern, usually as a single guy.
 Lateral guys attach to "chain plates" port and starboard attached to the hull.
 Multiple guys are usually installed with spreaders to help keep the mast straight ("in column").

-Temporary guys are also used on a sailboat.
-A fore-guy is a term for a line (rope) attached to and intended to control the free end of a spar.
+Temporary guys are also used.
+A fore-guy is a line (rope) pulling on the free end of a spar.
 On a modern sloop-rigged sailboat with a symmetric spinnaker, the spinnaker pole is the spar most commonly controlled by one or more guys.
+Running backstays can also be employed on sailboats when beating to windward to further strengthen the mast in heavy winds.

 Utility pole guy-wires

-Utility poles are buried in the ground and have sufficient strength to stand on their own; guys are needed on some poles only to support unbalanced lateral loads due to the utility wires attached to them, or to resist ground movement.
+Utility poles are buried in the ground and have sufficient strength to stand on their own; guys are needed on some poles only to support unbalanced lateral loads from the utility wires attached to them, or to resist ground movement.
 Guys are particularly needed on dead-end (anchor) poles, where a long straight section of wire line ends, or angles off in another direction.
-To protect the public against faults that might allow the cable to become electrified, utility guy cables usually either have a ceramic strain insulator ("Johnny ball"), or a fiberglass guy strain insulator inserted near the top, to ensure that any dangerous voltages do not reach the lower end of the wire accessible to the public.
-The lower end where the cable enters the ground is often encased in a length of yellow plastic reflector to make it more visible, so that people or vehicles do not run into it.
+To protect the public against faults that might allow utility guy cables to become electrified, they usually have a ceramic strain insulator ("Johnny ball") or a fiberglass strain insulator inserted near the top, to keep dangerous voltages away from the lower end.
+The length near the ground is often encased in a yellow plastic reflector to make it more visible, so that people or vehicles do not run into it.

-In urban areas where the ground area around the pole is restricted, a variation called a sidewalk guy is often used.
-In this type the guy line extends diagonally from the top of the pole to a horizontal spar brace extending out from the middle of the pole, and from this it continues vertically to the ground.
-Thus the bottom part of the guy is vertical and does not obstruct headroom, so a sidewalk can pass between the pole and the guy.
+In urban areas with pedestrian traffic around the pole, a variation called a sidewalk guy is often used: the guy line extends diagonally from the top of the pole to a spar brace extending out from the middle of the pole, then continues vertically to the ground.
+Thus, the bottom length of the guy is vertical and does not obstruct headroom, so a sidewalk can pass between the pole and the guy.

-An alternative to guy-wires sometimes used on dead-end poles is a push-brace pole, a second pole set at an angle in the ground which butts diagonally against the side of the vertical pole.
+An alternative to guy-wires sometimes used on dead-end utility poles is a push-brace pole, a diagonal pole with one end set in the ground and the other butting up against the vertical pole, opposite to where a guy cable would attach.